David Belyavskiy: 2013

-Belyavskiy, alongside the Russian team (Nikolai Kuksenkov, Emin Garibov, Denis Ablyazin and Nikita Ignatyev) won the team gold at the 2013 Summer Universiade in Kazan.
-He won the all-around bronze medal (tied with Ukrainian gymnast Oleg Verniaiev).
-At the event finals, he won a bronze medal on floor, and a silver medal on parallel bars behind compatriot Garibov.
+Belyavskiy, alongside the Russian team (Nikolai Kuksenkov, Emin Garibov, Denis Ablyazin, and Nikita Ignatyev) won team gold at the 2013 Universiade in Kazan.
+He won the all-around bronze medal, tied with Ukrainian gymnast Oleg Verniaiev.
+During event finals he won bronze on floor exercise and silver on parallel bars behind compatriot Garibov.

 Roughly a week before the 2013 World Championships Belyavskiy sustained an ankle injury.
-He went on to compete at the World Championships however only qualified to the all around final in 14th place, coming 12th in the final with a score of 86.274.
+Despite this he still qualified to the all around final, where he ultimately finished twelfth.